 Newborn Sleep Hacks

-Use the swaddles with velcro or zipper!
+Use the swaddles with velcro or zipper.
 I’m sure you’ve seen ways of how to swaddle a baby, with swaddling cloth, but at 2 a.m. your brain isn’t working and you just want to get baby back to sleep ASAP.
 These are some of the best swaddle options to make it foolproof!

-Set up your baby’s nursery for an optimum sleep environment.
-This includes using a white noise sound machine to create a similar sound to the womb and block out outside noises and using blackout curtains to make the room pitch black.
+This includes using a white noise sound machine to create a similar sound to the womb and block out outside noises and using blackout curtains in the nursery to make the room pitch black.

 Swap out those snap button pajamas for zippers.
 When you’re changing your baby in the middle of the night and trying to keep the room dark, zippers are so much easier than a million snaps.
 And yes, there are that many of them when it’s dark and your bed is waiting for you.